Sign up for Office 365

-Is the lifecycle policy for Office ProPlus 2010, Office 365 ProPlus, and/or the Lync client provided with the Office 365 subscription different from the policy for Office and Lync client software licensed separately?
+Is the lifecycle for Office subscription software different from the policy for Office and Lync client software purchased separately?

-Where can I learn more about Office 365 and Internet Explorer 8?
+Where can I learn more about Office 365 and Internet Explorer?

-To learn more about Office 365's end of support for Internet Explorer 8, please see the Internet Explorer 8 and Office 365 FAQ on the Office 365 Community Forums.
+Please see the Internet Explorer and Office 365 FAQ on the Office 365 Community Forums.

-Why doesn't Microsoft allow more than one version of Chrome or Firefox?
+Why doesn't Microsoft allow more than one version of Chrome?

-Google and Mozilla do not maintain older versions of Chrome and Firefox, respectively.
-Also, Google Chrome and Mozilla Firefox are designed to stream updates your computers, and are updated every six weeks.
-Many common problems with these browsers are resolved in the next update.
+Google does not maintain older versions of Chrome.
+Also, Google Chrome is designed to stream updates your computers, and is updated every six weeks.
+Many common problems with this browser are resolved in the next update.

 Does Microsoft have an operating system requirement?

-Office 365 does not have an operating system requirement, except that the Windows or Macintosh OS software you use must be supported by Microsoft or Apple.
+Office 365 does not have an operating system requirement, except that the operating system you use must be supported by its manufacturer.
 There may, however, be advanced Office 365 configuration options, features, scenarios, and/or tools that have explicit dependencies on an operating system, or behave differently on different operating systems.